Andrew Cherng: Philanthropy

 In February 2011, the Cherngs donated $2.5 million to support the Collins College of Hospitality Management at California State Polytechnic University, Pomona.

 In March 2017, the California Institute of Technology announced that they were changing the name of its medical engineering department to the Andrew and Peggy Cherng Department of Medical Engineering after receiving a $30 million gift from Andrew and Peggy Cherng.
 In the following month, the University of Missouri announced receiving a $1.5 million gift from the Cherngs which would benefit its Honors College.

 The Cherngs donated $100 million to City of Hope in 2023 to advance cancer care that integrates Eastern and Western healing methods.
 It was the "single largest gift for cancer care" received by the Duarte-based center.

 In February 2025, the Cherngs donated $17 million through the Cherng Family Trust to St. Rose Dominican Hospital – Siena Campus in Henderson, Nevada.
 This contribution, the largest single gift in the hospital's 87‑year history, enabled the institution to acquire an 88,000‑square‑foot building originally constructed in 2000 and previously managed by a real estate investment trust.
 Renamed the Cherng Family Medical Building, the facility is set to house ancillary services and medical offices, as part of an expansion initiative aimed at enhancing cancer, trauma, and pediatric care services.
 This donation forms part of a broader philanthropic portfolio, with the Cherng family having contributed approximately $400 million to healthcare initiatives over several decades.

 Personal life

 Cherng married Peggy Tsiang in 1975.
 They have three daughters.
-Two of their daughters, Andrea and Nicole, work for the Panda company in its corporate headquarters in Rosemead.
+One of their daughters, Andrea, works for the Panda Restaurant Group as its Chief Brand Officer.

 In 2015, it was reported that he and his wife had invested $15.2 million in a beachfront property and home in Honolulu.
-In 2018, the couple purchased a mansion in Henderson, Nevada.
+In 2018, the couple purchased a property in and relocated to Henderson, Nevada.